-Ron is also a highly sought-after author and speaker in the area of health care fraud, opioid prescribing, and Government investigations.
-Ron has delivered lectures across the country including Harvard, Washington D.C., various state medical societies, and criminal defense organizations.
+Ron is also an in-demand author and speaker in the area of health care fraud, opioid prescribing, and government investigations.
+He has delivered lectures across the country including Harvard and Washington, D.C., as well as for various state medical societies, and criminal defense organizations.
 He has also published peer reviewed articles on the topic of health care fraud and physician drug trafficking defense.

-As a former prosecutor and veteran of the United States Marine Corps, Ron is comfortable dealing with the Department of Justice and other federal agencies including the DEA, FBI, HHS, and FDA.
+As a former prosecutor and veteran of the U.S. Marine Corps, Ron is comfortable dealing with the Department of Justice and other federal agencies including the DEA, FBI, HHS and FDA.

-Ron is a graduate of Loyola School of Law where he received his Master of Laws (LL.M.) with a concentration in health care compliance.
-He has been named as a 2015-2020 Super Lawyers Rising Star for his contributions to criminal law and health care law and was named as a Michigan Lawyers Weekly Top Lawyer.
-Ron was also a co-chair of the Michigan Bar Health Care Law Sections’ Substantive Law Committee.
+Ron is a graduate of Loyola School of Law, where he received his Master of Laws (LL.M.) with a concentration in health care compliance.
+He has been named as a 2015-2020 Super Lawyers Rising Star for his contributions to criminal law and health care law, and he was recognized as a Michigan Lawyers Weekly Top Lawyer.
+Ron served as co-chair of the Michigan Bar Health Care Law Section’s Substantive Law Committee.

-Ron’s representative clients include a multi-state behavioral health corporation, national pharmacy chain, national hospice provider, former board of pharmacy member, a regional interventional pain practice, and a significant number of physicians and health care practices, pharmacies and clinics across the United States who have faced Government investigations or criminal charges.
+Ron’s representative clients include a multistate behavioral health corporation, a national pharmacy chain, a national hospice provider, a former board of pharmacy member, a regional interventional pain practice, and a significant number of physicians and health care practices, pharmacies and clinics in Metro Detroit and across the U.S. that have faced government investigations or criminal charges.

-Ron was an officer in the United States Marine Corps and was previously deployed to combat in Afghanistan.
-He achieved the rank of Captain and earned the Navy and Marine Corps Commendation Medal and Navy Achievement Medal among other awards.
+Ron was an officer in the U.S. Marine Corps, and he was previously deployed to combat in Afghanistan.
+He achieved the rank of Captain and earned the Navy and Marine Corps Commendation Medal and Navy Achievement Medal, among other awards.